mikemilano/kalastack-docker/docker/README.md

-Kalabox Docker Build Manager
+Kalabox Docker Image Manager
 ===========================

 This directory provides configurations to pull and/or build Docker images which are to be available to Kalabox sites.

-This is only concept with the goal of allowing users to extend available images with this same format outside of core.
+This is only concept at this point, with the goal of allowing users to extend available images with this same format outside of core.

 ## config.json